Dr Margaret Garson AO was a student at UC from 1946 to 1949.

 Margaret’s early entry into, and leadership of, the development of cytogenetics in Victoria enabled cancer patients across the state to benefit from techniques that have improved the diagnosis of their disease, the development of a prognosis and have been used to monitor disease remission or relapse.
 Equally, her dedication to training successive generations of specialists produced a community of expertise and a diaspora of cytogeneticists and haematologists across the world.
 Margaret’s award of Officer of the Order of Australia was made in recognition of her distinguished service to medical research and to education – the two streams that feed the pool of clinical practice.

-Margaret is an engaged alumna and one of our longest serving supporters.
+Margaret was an engaged alumna and one of our longest serving supporters.
 Margaret also established the Margaret Garson Medicine Scholarship to support UC students who are studying medicine.
-Margaret Garson’s contributions to medicine, as a role model for women in research, through her leadership in the establishment of cytogenetics as a new field of medical research in Victoria and as a mentor and teacher to generations of medical scientists have been fundamental to the development of cancer treatment services in Victoria.
+Dr Garson’s contributions to medicine, as a role model for women in research, through her leadership in the establishment of cytogenetics as a new field of medical research in Victoria and as a mentor and teacher to generations of medical scientists have been fundamental to the development of cancer treatment services in Victoria.